mauricionobrega/platform-scaffold/README.md

 # Platform Scaffold

 Welcome to the Platform Scaffold.
-This repo is (currently) organized as follows:
+This repo is organized as follows:

 | Directory          | Description                                                         |
 | ------------------ | ------------------------------------------------------------------- |